thomasneff/AdaNeRF/README.md

 `src/evaluate.py` performs the evaluation on all subdirectories (if it hasn't done so already), so you only need to run this script once for a specific dataset and all containing results are evaluated sequentially.

 To aggregate the resulting outputs (MSE, SSIM, FLIP, FLOP / Pixel, Number of Parameters), you can use `src/comparison.py` to generate a resulting `.csv` file.

+### Generate new data

+We also provide basic script templates that can be used to generate data using Blender's python scripting engine. `blender_export_per_scene_stub.py` can either be copied into the Blender script editor or opened directly, and is used to configure parameters for view cell generation.
+It then calls `blender_export.py` to generate the images and depth data (for DONeRF) if desired.

+For the scripts to work properly, the name of the Camera needs to be set correctly.
+If depth buffers should be rendered, the `RENDER_IMG_NAME` variable needs to be set to the compositor node that exports the depth image in Blender.
+Finally, the script uses the rendering settings (number of samples, rendering backend, CPU/GPU configs) that are set in the Blender project, so make sure that these are correct.

 ### Citation